Scope and Applicability

 - Basic Disbursement Requirements

-The following requirements apply to all disbursements, whether in cash, checks, or electronic payments, issued on the U.S. Treasury or designated depositary banks for authorized and lawful payments and/or refunds of amounts collected:
+The following requirements apply to all disbursements, whether in cash, checks, or electronic payments, that are issued on the U.S. Treasury or designated depositary banks for authorized and lawful payments and/or refunds of amounts collected:

-must support disbursements with sufficient information on the disbursement vouchers, or on documents attached to them, to enable the audit of the transactions of certifying and disbursing officers, as required by law.
+Must support disbursements with sufficient information on the disbursement vouchers, or on documents attached to them, to enable the audit of the transactions of certifying and disbursing officers, as required by law,

-If an original invoice has been lost or destroyed, the federal entity should obtain a duplicate from the original submitter of the invoice to support the voucher or voucher schedule.
+If an original invoice has been lost or destroyed, the federal entity must obtain a duplicate from the original submitter of the invoice to support the voucher or voucher schedule.
 Then, the federal entity may process the voucher or voucher schedule through regular disbursement channels provided it places on or attaches to the duplicate invoice a full explanation as to the circumstances of the loss or destruction of the original invoice and a statement indicating that steps have been taken to prevent duplicate payment.

 Note: Federal entities should be particularly alert to the possibility of duplicating payments whenever they: